Skip to main content

 If your endpoint does not return a 2xx HTTP status code, iDenfy will retry delivery.
 Make sure your endpoint responds with 200 OK promptly to avoid duplicate deliveries.

-A legacy ID VERIFICATION event exists that fires for all verification outcomes in a single webhook.
+A legacy IDENTIFICATION event exists that fires for all verification outcomes in a single webhook.
 While still supported, we recommend subscribing to the individual events listed below for more predictable integration logic.

 Verification results arrive at different times depending on how the verification was processed.
 The table below summarises every event and when it fires.